Escape from Poplar Neck

 Location.
 38° 40.89′ N, 75° 57.072′ W. Marker is in Preston, Maryland, in Caroline County.
 Marker is on Water Street.
+The marker is located in the Choptank Town Boat Basin.
 Touch for map.
-The marker is located in the Choptank Town Boat Basin.
 Marker is in this post office area: Preston MD 21655, United States of America.
+Touch for directions.

 Categories. • Abolition & Underground RR • African Americans •

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on August 17, 2019.
 This page originally submitted on November 26, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 295 times since then.
-Photos: 1, 2, 3. submitted on November 26, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 333 times since then and 3 times this year.
+Photos: 1, 2, 3, 4, 5, 6. submitted on November 26, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.